-The old capital of Japan offers a very fine selection of temples and gardens.
+Kyoto, the old capital of Japan offers a very fine selection of temples and gardens.
+The Historic Monuments of Ancient Kyoto is also a world heritage.

 UNESCO’s World Heritage Centre’s short description of site no. 688: